html5genart/html5genart.github.com/source/_posts/2011-12-19-without-title-by-lia.markdown

 Although this is subjective, the visual quality didn't equal to the original.
 It's my impression that the `smooth()` function is not working as expected.

-The drawing performance in the Javascript version is very notorious.
+The drawing performance in the Javascript version is notorious.
 It feels very responsive.
-Personally, I find the slower Java/Processing version more pleasant and smoothing.
+Personally, I find the slower Java/Processing version more pleasant and relaxing.
 I don't like to slow things down but it may improve the experience in this case.

 You can click/move the mouse to interact with the drawing and press any key to pause.